Rukingi Reke

 Joseph Rukingi Reke (23 January 1892 – 3 November 1974) was a New Zealand rugby union and professional rugby league footballer who played representative rugby league (RL) for New Zealand.

 Early life

 Rukingi was born on 23 January 1892 to Wiri Rogers and Meretina Hamuera Pango.

 Rugby union career

 Reke played rugby union for New Zealand Māori under the name Joseph Rogers.

 Playing career

 Reke played for Rotorua and represented New Zealand in 1912 and on the 1913 tour of Australia.
 No tests were played in those years however, with matches instead against New South Wales and Queensland.

 Personal life and death

 Rukingi married Lenare Elizabeth Gordon on 7 October 1920.
-They had a son, Desmond Reke Rogers in 1928.
+They had 3 sons, Gordon, Desmond and Robert (Bob).
 Rukingi died on 3 November 1974, aged 82.
-His son Desmond died in 2005, after his wife, Lenare had died in 1980.